What does K’esugi mean?

 What are the current course conditions?

 Course conditions vary year-to-year.
+The race director will pass on reports of trail conditions as they come in.
+Denali State Park rangers (907-745-3975) may also be a source of information.
 Participants who want to recon the course should not assume that a full traverse will be possible before race day because there may be lingering snow.

 Will there be lots of snow up high?

-Snow depth varies year-to-year, from virtually none to lengthy snow patches that need to be crossed.
-Alaska State Parks says most of the snow generally melts from the trail by June 15.
+Snow depth varies year-to-year, from virtually none to lengthy stretches of snow that need to be crossed.
+Most of the snow generally melts from the trail by June 15, according to Alaska State Parks.

 Why was the race moved up to June?

-On Sept.
-12, 2015, the race featured hypothermia-inducing conditions (rain and sub-40-degree temperatures).
-I became race director in 2016 and moved the date to August 21; the weather was inclement but not quite hypothermia-inducing (high 40s and rain).
-In hopes of better weather, and wanting to get ahead of most other long Alaska running races, I moved it to late-June in 2017.
-Holding the race in July is not an option because Denali State Park is too busy then.
+On September 12, 2015, the race featured hypothermia-inducing conditions (rain and sub-40-degree temperatures).
+Matias Saari became race director in 2016 and moved the date to August 21; the weather was inclement but not quite hypothermia-inducing (high 40s and rain).
+In hopes of better weather, and to be scheduled before most other long Alaska running races, Saari moved it to late-June in 2017.
+Holding the race in July is not an option because Denali State Park’s trails and campgrounds are deemed too busy then.

 Why are there no aid stations?

-Because Kesugi Ridge is a remote trail and hauling food and drink to the course is not feasible.
-Volunteers at are already hauling heavy packs with supplies to Ermine Hill Checkpoint.
+There are no aid stations because Kesugi Ridge is a remote trail and hauling food and drink onto the course is not feasible.
+Volunteers are already hauling heavy packs with supplies to Ermine Hill Checkpoint.

 A standard race pack has plenty of room for food, drink and emergency gear.
 Also, spectators are allowed to hand-off sustenance and drinks to racers.